nlp-unibo/cinnamon_core/docsrc/source/index.rst

    data_loader_2 = DataLoader(folder_name='*folder_name2*')
    ...

-Now, if the data loader code block is used in a wider-scope project, we require some code modularity to avoid defining several versions of the same script.
+Now, if the data loader code block is used in a project, we require some code modularity to avoid defining several versions of the same script.
 One common solution is to rely on **configuration files** (e.g., JSON file).